-Claim: The United States standard railroad gauge derives from the original specification for an Imperial Roman war chariot.
+Claim: The U.S. standard railroad gauge derives directly from the width of Imperial Roman war chariots.

-So, rather than going into excruciating detail about the history of transportation, we'll simply note that roads are built (or worn) to accommodate whatever uses them, and that for many centuries prior to the advent of railroads, what traveled on roads were mostly wheeled conveyances, pulled by beasts of burden (primarily horses), carrying passengers and goods.
+So, rather than going into excruciating detail about the history of transportation, we'll simply note that roads are built to accommodate whatever uses them, and that for many centuries prior to the advent of railroads, what traveled on roads were mostly wheeled conveyances, pulled by beasts of burden (primarily horses), carrying passengers and goods.
 Physical conditions dictated some of the dimensions of those conveyances (such as the width of their axles) and largely ensured that they would fall within a fairly narrow range of variation: Horse-drawn vehicles, whether they were chariots or carts or carriages, all served similar functions, so practical considerations (e.g., the speed at which horses could travel, the amount of weight horses could pull, the number and arrangement of horses that could be controlled by a single driver) required that they be relatively similar in size as well.

 That may suffice as an explanation covering the specific combination of horse-drawn vehicles and roads, but what about vehicles that traveled on rails instead of roads (such as trolleys), or that weren't pulled by horses (such as trains)?
 Why should they be similar in size to their predecessors?

 Although we humans can be remarkably inventive, we are also often resistant to change and can be persistently stubborn (or perhaps practical) in trying to apply old solutions to new conditions.
 When confronted with a new idea such as a "rail," why go to the expense and effort of designing a new vehicle to use on it rather than simply adapting ones already in abundant use on roadways?
 Wouldn't it make sense to put the same type of conveyance pulled by regular horses on the ground behind an "iron horse" running along a rail?
 That is indeed what was tried in the early days of American railroads, as captured in the following illustration: